Has Zara reached saturation point? Far from it, investors bet

 “It is clearly a brilliant company but the ability to keep growing at double-digits when you are already that large is quite difficult,” he said.
 “They had a significant advantage five years ago as they were early in China but they are all doing the same thing.”

-Fadel counters that Inditex’s size and eight different brands give it negotiating power in Chinese shopping centres that allows it to secure better locations and more stable rents than rivals.
+Fadel counters that Inditex’s size and eight different brands give it negotiating power in Chinese shopping centers that allows it to secure better locations and more stable rents than rivals.

 It tends to have 10-15 year leases in China, with an option to leave earlier, compared to an industry average of three, because it tends to be the anchor tenant and invests a significant amount in each store, says Bank of America Merrill Lynch analyst Richard Chamberlain.